BaleChen/balechen.github.io/_projects/rl-final-project.md

 ---
 title: "Qualitative and Quantitative Analysis of Soft-Actor Critics with REDQ and Reset Mechanism"
-excerpt: CSCI 375 Reinforcement Learning Course Project
+excerpt: Reinforcement Learning Course Project
 collection: projects
 ---